JCSDA/jedi-docs/docs/developer/building_and_testing/unit_testing.rst

 This does not include other types of system and acceptance testing that may be run outside of the ctest framework, by individual developers and testers.
 Integration and system tests are refereed to as **Application tests** for reasons that will become clear in the :ref:`next section <test-apps>`.

-**Unit tests** are currently implemented in JEDI using the `Boost C++ libraries <https://www.boost.org>`_.
-In particular, we use the extensive `Boost Test Library <https://www.boost.org/doc/libs/1_66_0/libs/test/doc/html/index.html>`_ for initializing and organizing our suite of unit tests, and for generating appropriate status and error messages.  :ref:`See below <init-test>` for further details on how Boost is implemented and used.
+**Unit tests** are currently implemented in JEDI using eckit unit testing framework for initializing and organizing our suite of unit tests, and for generating appropriate status and error messages.  :ref:`See below <init-test>` for further details on how tests are implemented.

 Unit testing generally involves evaluating one or more Boolean expressions during the execution of some particular component or components of the code.
 For example, one can read in a model state from an input file and then check whether some measure of the State norm agrees with a known value to within some specified tolerance.
 Or, one can test whether a particular variable is positive (such as temperature or density) or whether a particular function executes without an error.

 By contrast, **Application tests** check the operation of some application as a whole.
-Some may make use of Boost Boolean tests but most focus on the output that these applications generate.
+Some may make use of eckit Boolean tests but most focus on the output that these applications generate.
 For example, one may wish to run a 4-day forecast with a particular model and initial condition and then check to see that the result of the forecast matches a well-established solution.
 This is currently done by writing the output of the test to a file (typically a text file) and comparing it to an analogous output file from a previous execution of the test.
 Such reference files are included in many JEDI repositories and can generally be found in a :code:`test/testoutput` subdirectory.

 Comparisons between output files are currently done by means of the **compare.sh** bash script which can be found in the :code:`test` subdirectory in many JEDI repositories.
 This script uses standard unix parsing commands such as :code:`grep` and :code:`diff` to assess whether the two solutions match.
 For further details see the section on :ref:`Integration and System testing <app-testing>` below.

 .. warning::

-   **Both the Boost libraries and the compare.sh testing procedure are provisional and are likely to be phased out in the future in favor of other options.
-So, please do not add any Boost functionality that is not already present.**
+  **The compare.sh testing procedure is provisional and is likely to be modified in the future.**

 As mentioned above, each JEDI bundle has its own suite of tests and you can list them (without running them) by entering this from the build directory: